Sustainable Use and Management of Ecosystems

 Dr Marina Rosales (S America)

 Members of SUME had their first meeting in Vienna in June 2015.
 At the time of its second meeting, in September 2016 at the 6th World Conservation Congress of IUCN in Honolulu, SUME had 62 members across 37 countries.
-In May 2017 there are 380 in 90 countries and to complete the global remit for our work, enquiries are especially welcome from those who would like to become Country Coordinators from Africa, Oceania, the Americas and SouthEast Asia.
-Here are our main activities for 2017.
+In May 2017 there were 380 in 90 countries, in May 2019 membership was 534 and by autumn 2021 more than 850.
+To complete the global remit for our work, enquiries are especially welcome from those who would like to become Country Coordinators from Africa, Oceania, the Americas and SouthEast Asia.